 Calvin began his early dance training at the Pinellas County Center for the Arts at Gibbs High School in St. Petersburg, Florida.
 It was at age 14, with two hands on the ballet bare, that he took his first ballet class.
 As many in the ballet world would consider a “late start”, Calvin went on to becoming a finalist at the Youth America Grand Prix Scholarship Competition in New York City which landed him a spot at the highly selective Jacqueline Kennedy Onassis School at American Ballet Theatre.

-Moving to New York City his senior year of high school wasn’t easy, but with the support and encouragement of his family and friends back home, Calvin trained as hard as he could for the year and a half he was at the JKO School.
-In the meantime, he completed his academic studies and graduated with honors from the Professional Performing Arts High School.
+Moving to New York City his senior year of high school wasn’t easy, but with the support and encouragement of his family and friends back home, Calvin trained as hard as he could during his time at the JKO School.

-Royal showing great promise was promoted into ABT’s junior company, ABT II (now the ABT Studio Company) in December 2007.
-While in ABT II, Calvin danced leading roles including Prince Siegfried in the White Swan and Black Swan pas de deux from Swan Lake, George Balanchine’s Allegro Brillante, Jerome Robbins’ Interplay, Antony Tudor’s Continuo, and new creations by choreographers Edward Liaang, Aszure Barton, Jodie Gates, and Brian Reeder.
+Royal showing great promise was promoted into ABT’s junior company, ABT II, and had the chance to perform leading roles such as Prince Siegfried in the White Swan and Black Swan pas de deux from Swan Lake, George Balanchine’s Allegro Brillante, Jerome Robbins’ Interplay, Antony Tudor’s Continuo, and new creations by choreographers Edward Liaang, Aszure Barton, Jodie Gates, and Brian Reeder.

-As his time in the second company was nearing the end, Calvin came to a crossroads not knowing what the future held for him at the American Ballet Theatre, because for many of the dancers in the junior company were not promised a spot in the main company at ABT, and would go on to dance for other national and international companies across the globe.
-Any notice of promotion would’ve come at the end of his season with the ABT II, but that promotion never came.
-Calvin decided to refocus his plans for the future and took an opportunity to enroll in the summer ballet program at Jacob’s Pillow in Becket Massachusetts.
-Known for it's Summer Dance Festival and the many dance companies that would be passing through performing, Calvin was eager to go study, and see as much dance as he could.
+As his time in ABT II was nearing the end, Calvin came to a crossroads not knowing what the future held for him at the American Ballet Theatre.
+Many of the dancers in the junior company were not promised a spot in the main company at ABT, and would go on to dance for other national and international companies across the globe.
+Any notice of promotion would’ve come at the end of his season with the ABT II, but that didn’t happen.